Kanalkampf: 29 July

 The dawn mist cleared and the fine weather and cloudless skies promised much German activity.
 The Kent Sector Operations Room received news of a German build-up over Calais.
 Two convoys were in the Channel in the 11 Group area but the controllers waited.
 At 07:20 it became clear as the convoys passed the Dover Strait that Dover was the target and 11 Spitfires from 41 Squadron were ordered to attack the right flank and 12 Hurricanes of 501 Squadron from Hawkinge, the German left.
 The formation consisted of 48 Ju 87s from six Staffeln of IV.(Stuka)/LG 1, II./StG 1 and II./StG 3.
 The escort consisted of 80 Bf 109s from JG 51 and III./JG 26, the former led by Galland as Mölders was recovering from the wound received the day before.

 The leading escort formation was on the extreme right, looking down-sun at the Stukas but when 41 Squadron dived to attack the Ju 87s they were not seen by III./JG 26.
 JG 51 engaged the Spitfires which split against the escorts.
 41 Squadron lost one Spitfire shot down and its pilot killed, four damaged and forced to crash-land.
 While 41 Squadron fought the fighters, 501 Squadron attacked the Ju 87s as they began to dive and the harbour suffered little damage.
 StG 1 and LG 1 lost two Stukas each and II./StG 3 reported one damaged, 501 Squadron suffering no losses.
-The steamer SS Gronland was sunk in the outer harbour with 19 crew killed, having already been damaged in the attacks of 25 July.
+The steamship Gronland was sunk in the outer harbour with 19 crew killed, having already been damaged in the attacks of 25 July.
 The patrol yacht Gulzar was sunk but the crew were saved; Sandhurst was destroyed.
 (The men of Sandhurst received six mentions in dispatches and the Dover port personnel were awarded four George Medals—the last to Tug Harbour Master Captain F. J. Hopgood.)